cerebrl/forgerock-sample-web-react-ts/README.md

 ## Setup

-Once you have the requirements above met, we can build the project.
+Once you have the requirements above met, we can build and run the project.

 ### Setup Your AM Instance